CovertLab/wcEcoli/docs/misc/add_new_gene.md

     * `gene_sequences.tsv` - Sequences of genes to be inserted
     * `rnas.tsv` - RNAs corresponding to those genes
     * `proteins.tsv` - Proteins corresponding to those genes
-    *  `rnaseq_rsem_tpm_mean.tsv` - Best practices: set these each to 0 (so that the Parca does not try to correct for the new genes) and modify basal expression levels later via variant (more details below)
   * Currently supported optional data files:
     * `rna_half_lives.tsv` - Can specify if desired, otherwise will default to average of the other RNAs
     * `protein_half_lives_measured` - Can specify if desired, otherwise will default to average of the other proteins

 With `new_genes_option != 'off'`, `KnowledgeBaseEcoli` uses the information in the new gene subdirectory, which is specified in the command line via `new_genes_option`, to make the addition of the gene to the Ecoli chromosome.
 For example: `python runscripts/manual/runParca.py --new-genes 'gfp'` will add the genes from the `new_genes_data/gfp` subdirectory to the Ecoli chromosome and then run the Parca.
+Note that even though the gene is added, it will have no expression (i.e. is knocked-out) unless a new expression level and translation efficiency are set using `models/ecoli/sim/variants/new_gene.py`.

 The following steps occur in incorporating the new genes into the chromosome:
 * Read in all data tables from the specified `<new_genes_option>` (e.g. 'gfp'), and join rows with information about the new genes to the corresponding tables with information about the original genes.